theochem/tinydft/README.rst

    (https://www-nds.iaea.org/radii/) to build a table of abundance-averaged nuclear radii.

-5) Add a correlation energy density the function ``excfunction`` and check if it improve the results in assignment (2).
+5) Add a correlation energy density to the function ``excfunction`` and check if it improve the results in assignment (2).
 The following correlation functional has a good compromise between simplicity and accuracy: https://aip.scitation.org/doi/10.1063/1.4958669 and https://aip.scitation.org/doi/full/10.1063/1.4964758

-6) Replace the current ``econf`` argument of the ``main`` function by a number of electrons.
-Use the Aufbau principle to assign occupation numbers at each SCF iteration instead of the currently fixed values for each orbital.
-   See https://en.wikipedia.org/wiki/Aufbau_principle Try not to use the Klechkowsky (or Madelung) rules, but just use the orbital energies to at each SCF iteration to find the lowest-energy orbitals.
+6) The provided implementation has a rigid algorithm to assign occupation numbers using the Klechkowski rule.
+Replace this by an algorithm that just looks for all the relevant lowest-energy orbitals at every SCF iteration.

 7) Implement an SCF convergence test, which checks if the new Fock operator, in the basis of occupied orbitals from a previous iteration, is diagonal with orbital energies from the previous iteration on the diagonal

-8) Implement the zeroth-order regular approximation to the Dirac equation (ZORA) to the code.
+8) Implement the zeroth-order regular approximation to the Dirac equation (ZORA).
 ZORA needs a pro-atomic Kohn-Sham potential as input, which remains fixed during the SCF cycle.
 Add an outer loop where the first iteration is without ZORA and subsequent iterations use the Kohn-Sham potential from the previous SCF loop as pro-density for ZORA.
-(This requires the changes from assignment 4 to be implemented.)
+(To avoid that the density diverges at the nucleus, assignment 4 should be implemented first.)

    In ZORA, the following operator should be added to the Hamiltonian: